python/cpython/Doc/library/string.rst

 .. versionchanged:: 3.6
    Added the ``'_'`` option (see also :pep:`515`).

-*width* is a decimal integer defining the minimum field width.
+The *width* option is a decimal integer defining the minimum field width.
 If not specified, then the field width will be determined by the content.

 When no explicit alignment is given, preceding the *width* field by a zero